 The school year is underway.
 Although this blog is not exclusively for school-based clinicians, it has always been inspired by my current caseload (Currently K-5).
 I love sharing tools for SLPs and have been doing so in this series of blog posts, click here to access the others as they are added.

 In this post, I’ll talk about one of my most-utilized SLP tools, Story Champs.
 Narrative structures and the ability for students to comprehend and retell stories is very important to their education.
 This tool can be very helpful for this skill.
 Read on!

 What is Story Champs?

 Story Champs is a multi-tiered language curriculum that is easy to implement, fast-paced, and powerful.
 The curriculum targets story structure and complex language features necessary for understanding and producing oral and written language that children need for academic success.
 Story Champs aligns with the Common Core State Standards and provides schools with the tools necessary to strategically and systematically focus on language.
-To find out all of the intervention tool’s specifics, check out their website or these videos that Learning Dynamics put together to demonstrate the product in use… take a look:
+To find out all of the intervention tool’s specifics, check out their website or these videos that Language Dynamics put together to demonstrate the product in use… take a look: